 - 1 teaspoon chopped rosemary

-Preheat oven to 375F.
+- Preheat oven to 400F.
 Grease a cookie sheet or baking tray with oil and set aside.

-Bake at 375F for 25-30 minutes or until cooked through and there is no pink inside.
+- Bake at 400F for 30-35 minutes or until cooked through and there is no pink inside (180 degrees).
 Turn once halfway (after about 15 minutes).